codeadvance/Airflow-Docker/README.md

-airflow
-#This is the python script where it activates airflow.
-First off

-using Apache Airflow with Docker, including installation and creating a DAG (Directed Acyclic Graph) file.
+Automating Data Scraping with Apache Airflow
+Introduction:
+Harness the power of Apache Airflow to automate web scraping of raw data from LinkedIn and Indeed, storing it seamlessly in an Amazon S3 bucket.
+This guide walks you through using Docker to install and configure Airflow, creating a Directed Acyclic Graph (DAG) to manage your scraping workflow, and ensuring your data is securely saved in the cloud.

+Step-by-Step Guide:
-Step 1: Install Docker Download Docker:
+Step 1: Install Docker
+Download Docker:

-For Windows/Mac: Download Docker Desktop from here and follow the installation instructions.
-For Linux: Follow the instructions here.
-Install Docker: https://hub.docker.com/
+Windows/Mac: Download Docker Desktop from the Docker website and follow the installation instructions.
+Linux: Follow the installation instructions provided here.
+Install Docker:

-Windows/Mac: Run the downloaded installer and follow the setup steps.
+Windows/Mac: Run the downloaded installer and complete the setup.
 Ensure Docker Desktop is running.
-Linux: Use the terminal commands from the Docker installation page to set up Docker.
+Linux: Use terminal commands from the Docker installation page to set up Docker.
 Verify Installation:

+Open a terminal or command prompt and run: sh
+Copy code
+docker --version
-Open a terminal (or command prompt on Windows) and run: sh Copy code docker --version You should see the Docker version information if the installation was successful.
-Step 2: Set Up Apache Airflow with Docker Pull the Apache Airflow Docker Image:
+You should see the Docker version information if the installation was successful.
+Step 2: Set Up Apache Airflow with Docker
+Pull the Apache Airflow Docker Image:

-Open a terminal and run: sh
+Open a terminal and run:

-Then download the welcome.py and docker-composer.yaml Make sure you open these files in Visual Studio Code and run the docker-composer.yaml by right click the file name on the right bar and click compose up or type docker composer up in the terminal.
+sh
+Copy code
+docker pull apache/airflow
+Download and Configure Files:

+Download welcome.py and docker-compose.yaml.
+Open these files in Visual Studio Code.
+Run Docker Compose:

+Right-click docker-compose.yaml in Visual Studio Code and select Compose Up, or run the following command in the terminal: sh
+Copy code
+docker-compose up
-This will start running the airflow
+This will start running Airflow.
+Create a DAG for Web Scraping:

-Then you create a new folder called DAGS in Airflow-Docker and save Welcome_dag.py in the folder.
+Create a new folder named DAGS in the Airflow-Docker directory.
+Save Welcome_dag.py in the DAGS folder.
+View DAG in Airflow:

-The containers that you created in DAG file will show in Airflow application.
+The containers created in the DAG file will be visible in the Airflow application.

-Once you are done airflow- right click compose down or type docker compose down
+Step 3: Storing Data in Amazon S3
+Configure your DAG to scrape data from LinkedIn and Indeed.

+Use Python scripts within the DAG to save the scraped data to an Amazon S3 bucket.

+Shut Down Airflow:

+When finished, right-click docker-compose.yaml and select Compose Down, or run: sh
+Copy code
+docker-compose down
+This setup ensures your data scraping process is automated, efficient, and scalable, with data securely stored in Amazon S3 for further analysis and use.